eslamAborya1/Movie-Management-App/README.md

 # Features
 # Admin Dashboard
 Login Functionality: Secure login for admin users.
 Movie Search: Search for movies using the OMDB API.
 Add/Remove Movies: Admins can add or remove movies from the application database.

-Pagination: Movies are displayed with pagination for better usability (Bonus Feature).
+Pagination: Movies are displayed with pagination for better usability .

-Regular User Dashboard
+# Regular User Dashboard
 Login Functionality: Secure login for regular users.
 View Movie List: Users can view the full list of movies added by the admin.
 Movie Details: Users can view detailed information about each movie.
+Search Bar: Users can search for specific movies.

 # Technologies Used
 # Frontend